Bringing Everything Together

 The glue between sentences

-Basic connecting words
+Basic linking words

 e โ†’ and